 The Hang Seng China Enterprises Index of mainland companies listed in Hong Kong dropped 0.4 percent and the Shanghai Composite Index (SHCOMP) also slipped 0.4 percent to the lowest close since July 31.
 Taiwan’s Taiex Index lost 0.5 percent.
 Markets in Turkey, Hungary, India, Indonesia, Malaysia and the Philippines are closed for holidays.

 “A rebound in property prices is bad for the economy as the government will refrain from conducting further policy easing,” said Li Jun, a strategist at Central China Securities Co. in Shanghai.
 “Investor sentiment is bad and the market will test new lows,” Li said, referring to Chinese equities.

 Thailand’s gross domestic product is forecast to expand 5.5 percent to 6 percent, compared with a previous growth range of 5.5 percent to 6.5 percent, Arkhom Termpittayapaisith, secretary-general of the National Economic and Social Development Board, said in Bangkok.
 Taiwan’s export orders dropped 4.4 percent from a year earlier in July, compared with a 2.98 percent median estimate of economists in a Bloomberg survey.

 Samsung Electronics Co.
 (005930) fell 0.9 percent in Seoul to a two- week low.
-The stock was the biggest drag on the MSCI Emerging Markets Index after the company and Apple Inc. (AAPL) reported they made no progress in narrowing a patents dispute.
+The stock was the biggest drag on the MSCI Emerging Markets Index after the company and Apple Inc. (AAPL:US) reported they made no progress in narrowing a patents dispute.